Florida flooding focuses attention on uninsured Americans

-• Out of all natural disasters, 90 percent include flooding, leaving almost all Americans at risk, regardless of location.
+- Out of all natural disasters, 90 percent include flooding, leaving almost all Americans at risk, regardless of location.

-• Although uninsured homeowners and renters may qualify for disaster assistance, these programs aren’t enough (or intended) to replace flood coverage.
+- Although uninsured homeowners and renters may qualify for disaster assistance, these programs aren’t enough (or intended) to replace flood coverage.

 Understanding flood risk

 There’s no question that the coastal flooding that resulted from Hurricane Ian’s storm surge was devastating — Fort Myers experienced a record storm surge of over seven feet high.
 However, the inland flooding that occurred in areas not widely considered flood-prone was particularly surprising.
 Orlando, for instance, experienced a 500-year flood event after Hurricane Ian’s relentless rain caused nearby rivers and lakes to spill over into streets, businesses and homes.
+And experts predict more to come; researchers at the Florida Climate Center warn of increased street flooding in both coastal and inland areas from sea level rise in the coming years.

-If this inland Florida flooding highlights anything, it’s this: those who don’t consider themselves at risk for flood may want to think again.
+If this inland Florida flooding highlights anything, it’s that those who don’t consider themselves at risk for flood may want to think again.
 Mark Friedlander, Director of Corporate Communications of the Insurance Information Institute (Triple-I), says,

 Those that live far from the ocean may not think flood insurance is necessary, but inland flooding is increasingly common and unpredictable.
 Even landlocked Americans carry flood risk if heavy rain or melting snow overwhelms their municipality’s storm drain system or causes a nearby lake or river to overflow.
 Flood insurance, whether federally-backed coverage through the NFIP or purchased through a private carrier, may be the best defense against the catastrophic financial consequences a flood could bring to many homeowners and renters.